-The speakers can be adjusted for redirection of sound by loosening the speaker mounting to tower screws (C).
-Make sure the screws are securely tightened if they are loosened.
+If your tower is equipped with the optional tower speakers, they can be adjusted for redirection of sound by loosening the speaker mounting hardware and adjusted.
+Make sure the hardware is securely tightened after it is loosened.

 Flight ClipsTM, 206 and 216 only